1928 Fairfield murders: Misinformation

-Escape and capture
+Search and capture

-Leung Ying eventually escaped in a sedan owned by Wong Gee.
-George and Mary Athanacio, who lived just a few yards from the Wong residence, saw Leung rummaging through the pockets of some of the dead before fleeing the scene from their window.
-George Athanacio also headed for Sam Wong's ranch to use the phone.
-A manhunt, led by Solano County Sheriff John R. Thornton, was conducted in Solano and Napa Counties, heavily patrolling the section of I-80 E between Fairfield and Sacramento.
-The perpetrator's identity was disputed for several hours following the killings.
-The name of the manhunt's subject was frequently misspelled, leading to news reports misnaming Leung Ying as Leung Wing, Leung Ling, Ming Ying, and Loy Yeung, which became the most widespread name for Leung.
+Immediately after police arrival at the ranch, Solano County Sheriff John R. Thornton ordered all remaining workers to be disarmed and the area checked for additional weapons due to initial suspicions of a gang-related matter and concerns over a potential retaliatory attack by the farmhands.
+Several firearms and knives, as well as one or two opium pipes were confiscated.

+Beginning around 1:00 p.m. that same day, a manhunt, led by Sheriff Thornton, was conducted in Solano and Napa Counties, heavily patrolling the section of I-80 E between Fairfield and Sacramento.
+Law enforcement of four counties took part in the searches.
+Besides the police response, 450 tong members of the Bing Kong Tong were dispatched to find Leung.
+It was assumed that Leung would likely stay in California and remain hidden in the area in order to kill the surviving victims.

-Leung initially headed for north towards Sacramento, but turned back south at Dixon, presumably into the Bay Area with the destination of Oakland.
+Leung drove through Vacaville, initially headed for north, possibly towards Sacramento or Isleton, but at around 11:30 a.m., he turned back south at Dixon, presumably into the Bay Area with the destination of Oakland.
 In Nevada County, Leung abandoned the stolen car and broke into the house of George Sing.
-At gunpoint, Leung commandeered Sing's truck and forced Sing to chaffeur him to the Chinatown area of Nevada City, where he had a brother.
+At gunpoint, Leung commandeered Sing's truck and forced Sing to chauffeur him to the Chinatown area of Nevada City, where he had a brother.
 While in Chinatown, a police patrol questioned Leung, unaware that he was holding the driver of the truck at gunpoint.
 Since he displayed a calm demeanor and gave a convincing alibi, Leung was let go.
-After this, Leung made Sing drive to his workplace at the Empire mine, where Leung stole food from the kitchen.
+After this, Leung made Sing drive to his workplace at the Empire Mine, where Leung stole food from the kitchen.

 At around 11:00 p.m., Nevada County Sheriff George Carter and Deputy Sheriff Arthur Hellings spotted Leung in Sing's truck, following him through the night.
 In the early morning of August 23, the patrol car saw Leung throwing his rifle into some bushes during the ride near Colfax.
 After recovering the gun, Carter and Hellings continued to follow Leung until around 6:00 a.m., when he jumped off the truck near Grass Valley.
-The policemen observed as Leung wandered into an abandoned ranch and hid himself in a chicken coop to sleep.
+The policemen observed as Leung wandered into an abandoned ranch and hid himself in the upper section of a chicken coop to sleep.
 Five minutes later, the officers revealed themselves and shouted for Leung to surrender.
 He exited his hiding place without resistance and asked the arresting officers for morphine.
-He was taken to Nevada City, where he was held until the arrival of the Solano County authorities.
-A search of his person yielded "a small black bag, a quantity of Chinese cake, some trinkets and about $100 in money".
+Leung presented officers with a hypodermic needle to prove his dependency on drugs and a search of his person yielded "a small black bag, a quantity of Chinese cake, some trinkets and about $100 in money", the latter sum having been stolen from the Wong residence.
+Sheriff Thornton was notified and after taking a few photos with Leung and the arresting officers, he was taken to Nevada City, where he was held until the arrival of the Solano County authorities.